 Another awesome way to cook eggs for babies is to make them into scrambled eggs in the microwave.
 This may sound odd, but it creates the softest eggs AND it’s so super quick!
 To do this:

-You can also, of course, make scrambled eggs in a pan on the stovetop.
-I prefer using a nonstick or cast iron skillet and using this method:
+Of course, you can make scrambled eggs in a pan on the stove top.
+I prefer using a nonstick or cast-iron skillet and using this method:

 How to Cook Eggs for Toddlers